lenzenmi/btrsnap/README.rst

     optional arguments:
-      -h, --help       show this help message and exit -r, --recursive  Instead, show summary statistics for all sub directories in PATH.
+      -h, --help       show this help message and exit -r, --recursive  Instead, show summary statistics for all subdirectories in PATH

 delete:
 ~~~~~~~
 ::

-    usage: btrsnap delete [-h] [-k N] PATH
+    usage: btrsnap delete [-h] [-k N] [-r] PATH

     Delete all but KEEP snapshots from PATH.
-(Default, K=5)
+(Default, KEEP=5)

     positional arguments:
       PATH             A directory on a BTRFS filesystem that contains snapshots
                        created by btrsnap.

     optional arguments:
       -h, --help       show this help message and exit
       -k N, --keep N   keep N snapshots when deleting.
+      -r, --recursive  Instead delete all but KEEP snapshots from each
+                       subdirectory

 send:
 ~~~~~